tendermint/tendermint/docs/introduction.rst

 Introduction
 ============

 Welcome to the Tendermint guide!
-This is the best place to start if you're new to Tendermint.
-If you're already familiar with the basics of Tendermint and ABCI, find more details in the [documentation](/docs).
+This is the best place to start if you are new to Tendermint.

 What is Tendermint?
 -------------------